-Our family gets really competitive with Spoons!
-It’s a simple game that levels the playing field so no one has the advantage, no matter how young you are.
-For those who have never played, you need a deck of cards and one less spoon than there are players.
+To play, you need a deck of cards and one less spoon than there are players.
 Spread out the spoons on the table so everyone has equal access to them.
-Deal four cards to each player and the goal is to get four of a kind.
+Deal four cards to each player.
+The goal is to get four of a kind.
 The dealer starts by picking up a card off the top of the deck and either takes it and passes their discard or simply passes it to the left.
 The last player places their discard into a pile.
 The first person to make four of a kind in their hand takes a spoon.
 As soon as the first spoon is taken, everyone else can take a spoon.
 The player left without a spoon gets a letter and when you spell out S-P-O-O-N, you are out.
 The last player in the game wins.
 Simple but so fun!

 There’s also a version where the whole team acts out clues for one person instead of the opposite.
 In 60 seconds, teams attempt to guess as many words or phrases as they can and the team with the most correct guesses wins.